ncatlab/nlab-content/pages/0/2/6/4/4620/content.md

 * Untruncated LLPO is equivalent to WLPO (also due to Martin Escardo).

 * In <http://www1.maths.leeds.ac.uk/~rathjen/Lifschitz.pdf> is a model by Michael Rathjen that separates WLPO from LLPO.
+Similarly, [Grossack 24](#Grossack24) shows that Johnstone's topological topos separates WLPO from LLPO.

 ## Analytic versions {#analytic}